 The first is practical, cautious rationality: what in English is known as common sense.
 Miró's possession of this characteristic is suggested by the description of him by the photographer Brassaï in his book, The Artists of My Life: "There was nothing bohemian about Miró.
 His round head and pink face, like a doll's, did not prevent him from being turned out like a real dandy, all dapper and spick and span.
 His passion for order and cleanliness also prevailed in his studio, where brushes and tubes of paint were as meticulously arranged as if it had been a laboratory."

 This aspect of Miró's character was crucial to the way he functioned as an artist.
 "An essential factor in my work," he insisted, "has always been my need for self-discipline.
-A picture had to be right to a millimeter – had to be in balance to a millimeter."
+A picture had to be right to a millimetre – had to be in balance to a millimetre."
 On another occasion he observed that, "the Catalan character is not like that of Malaga or other parts of Spain.
 It is very much down to earth.
 We Catalans believe you must always plant your feet firmly on the earth if you want to jump up in the air."
 (Miró's choice of Malaga as the antithesis to Catalonia was distinctly pointed, as that Andalucian town was the birthplace of Picasso.)

 The opposite of seny – the ying to its yang – is rauxa, a tendency to be wild, uncontrollable and explosive.
 And this too was characteristic of Miró, an artist who took his inspiration from the most haphazard of chances, at a later point partially burning his pictures.
 As Hughes explained, "Rauxa and seny coexist like heads and tails on a coin; you cannot separate them, and the basic reason why Joan Miró is seen as so quintessentially a Catalan artist is that he displayed both at once in such abundance."